 Exports In 2019 the top exporters of Raw Copper were Zambia ($5.37B), Chile ($1.51B), Namibia ($1.2B), Bulgaria ($801M), and South Africa ($350M).

 Imports In 2019 the top importers of Raw Copper were China ($3.62B), Switzerland ($2.2B), Belgium ($1.27B), Namibia ($1.05B), and Germany ($664M).

-Tariffs: In 2018 the average tariff for Raw Copper was 1.86%, been the 1248 lowest tariff using the HS4 product classification.
+Tariffs In 2018 the average tariff for Raw Copper was 1.86%, making it the 1248th lowest tariff using the HS4 product classification.

 The countries with the highest import tariffs for Raw Copper are Bahamas (40.2%), Bermuda (25%), Zambia (13.6%), Algeria (12.2%), and Aruba (12%).
 The countries with the lowest tariffs are Angola (0%), Kenya (0%), Mauritius (0%), Rwanda (0%), and Tanzania (0%).

 Ranking Raw Copper ranks 910th in the Product Complexity Index (PCI).